jkomoros/adjacency-map/README.md

 See more about ValueDefinitions in the Value Definition section below.

+The value calculation is the same for every calculation of that property type on any node, although the final value may vary widely based on different parent values it relies on, different constants, etc.

 ### combine? : CombinerType

 The final value for a node has to reduce a potentially multi-entry array of numbers (e.g. if there are multiple edges of this type) down to a single number.
 This combiner will be run on the final result, reducing it to a single number.
 Any `CombinerType` is allowed; if not included, it defaults to `mean`.